-[Rule 4-3.1] A higher MPD version number within a version series does NOT imply compatibility between versions.
+[Rule 4-4] A higher MPD version number within a version series does NOT imply compatibility between versions.
 Compatibility between or among MPD versions MUST be explicitly stated in documentation.

-[Rule 4-4] Every MPD MUST be assigned a valid http URI.
+[Rule 4-5.1] Every MPD MUST be assigned a valid http URI.

-[Rule 4-5] The URI for an MPD MUST end in its version number.
+[Rule 4-5.2] The URI for an MPD MUST end in its version number.

-[Rule 4-6] Each file artifact in an MPD MUST have a corresponding File element in the catalog for that MPD.
+[Rule 4-6] Each file artifact in an MPD MUST have a corresponding File element in its mpd-catalog.

-[Rule 4-7] Each file set artifact in an MPD MUST have a corresponding FileSet element in the catalog for that MPD.
+[Rule 4-7] Each file set artifact in an MPD MUST have a corresponding FileSet element in its mpd-catalog.
 This FileSet element must identify each file artifact that is a member of that file set artifact.

-[Rule 4-8] Each artifact identified in the catalog MUST be assigned an id in the format of an NCName (Non-Colonized Name) as defined by [W3-XML-Namespaces].
+[Rule 4-8] Each artifact identified in the mpd-catalog MUST be assigned an id in the format of an NCName (Non-Colonized Name) as defined by [W3-XML-Namespaces].
 This is required for both File and FileSet artifacts.